15. Back pain

 How it ends

-Madam is shocked.
-This was the most expensive saddle in the equestrian sports shop.
-Including all of the accessories, it cost her four thousand euros.
-She will have to discuss the matter with her husband.
-But she never did exchange the saddle: she stopped riding altogether: the saddle and Napoleon were sold.
-When I drive by some time later, I see that the outdoor house with the pool and the horse stables are under renovation: the villa too has been sold.
+But she never did exchange the saddle: she stopped riding altogether.
+The saddle and Napoleon were sold.
+When I drive by some time later, I see that the outdoor house with the pool and the horse stables are under renovation.
+The villa has been sold.
 Life in the country: ‘Well, it is much closer to nature, with a sense of freedom.
 But it also comes with so many worries!’

 © Leo Rogier Verberne